sam-goodwin/eventual/docs/reference/1-api.md

 ### `get`

-Registers a route that only matches a GET HTTP method.
+Use `get` to register a route that only matches a GET HTTP method.
+This method is typically used to retrieve a resource.

 ```ts
 api.get("/hello", (request) => { .. });